agrosner/DBFlow/gettingstarted.md

 The name of the database by default is the class name.
 To change it, read [here](usage2/usage/databases.md).

 Writing this file generates \(by default\) a `AppDatabaseAppDatabase_Database.java` file, which contains tables, views, and more all tied to a specific database.
  This class is automatically placed into the main `GeneratedDatabaseHolder`, which holds potentially many databases.
  The name, `AppDatabaseAppDatabase_Database.java`, is generated via {DatabaseClassName}{DatabaseFileName}\_Database

 To learn more about what you can configure in a database, read [here](usage2/usage/databases.md)

 ## Initialize FlowManager

-DBFlow needs an instance of `Context` in order to use it for a few features such as reading from assets, content observing, and generating `ContentProvider`.
+DBFlow currently needs an instance of `Context` in order to use it for a few features such as reading from assets, content observing, and generating `ContentProvider`.

 Initialize in your `Application` subclass.
 You can also initialize it from other `Context` but we always grab the `Application` `Context` \(this is done only once\).